Study in Nevada

 In terms of the economy, Nevada's median income is more than $56,000, making it the 15th highest in the United States.
 International students in Nevada can expect to pay an average of more than $14,000 in tuition in order to join the ranks of the 98,000 Nevada students seeking degrees from institutes of higher education.
 Many of the local employers rely heavily on these institutions to sustain their workforces.

 The state's per capita income is more than $38,000 (ranking at 19th in the nation), and the state's entertainment/gaming, tourism, and mining-based economy has a tax structure famous for lacking a personal and corporate income tax.
 Despite the favorability of the tax structure toward corporations and the on-paper wealth of the state, Nevada has the nation's highest unemployment level (currently at 14.4%).
 Perhaps, the bleak status of Nevada's economy contributes to the state's also having the highest crime rate in the nation (more than 25% the national average)causing the state to be ranked as the most dangerous state in the country for the past five years in a row.
 However, noteworthy for international students studying in Nevada is the extremely concentrated nature of the population in the Las Vegas Metropolitan Area that disproportionately (negatively) skews the overall crime figures for the state, and most incidents involve visitors rather than residents.
 So, aside from the potential dangers of the Las Vegas strip, international students in Nevada can rest assured they reside in one of the most beautiful and rural states in the country during their study abroad experience.

-For more information and to search schools to study in Vermont, and to contact them for free for further information, please visit the Study in the USA School Search.
+For more information and to search schools to study in Nevada, and to contact them for free for further information, please visit the Study in the USA School Search.